org-alterhen/alterhen-gatsby/src/pages/exhibition/neopyongyang.md

 date: 2021-09-14T13:33:36.992Z
 description: NeoPyongyang is a series of dystopian landscapes inspired by the capital city of North Korea, one the most secretive places in the world.
-On the brink between documentary and science fiction, these videos are like glimpses of an alternative present time.
+On the brink between documentary and science fiction, these short animations are glimpses of an alternative present.
+objkts: []
 ---
+Mihai Grecu is a multimedia artist from Romania.
+Recurring topics such as environment, new technologies and dystopia articulate a complex and mysterious universe of moving images and glimpses of an alternate present.
+They are dreamlike visions of elements from a parallel reality taking over the landscape, but they are also symbols of a mysterious environmental crisis.
+MEP Virtuelle, Maison Européenne de la Photographie, Paris, France; Tribeca International Film Festival; « Dans la nuit, des images » Grand Palais, Paris, France ;“Mayfair Art Weekend Showreel”, London; I SEE YOU - Kunsthalle Detroit, Detroit, MI Digital Life, USA; Rotterdam Film Festival; Clermont Ferrand International Film Festival award; etc